iitianniz/CODE2RACE/README.md

 Make a PR for the solution to the question, specify the issue number in the comment.
 <br><br>

-## IF YOU LIKE US, GIVE THIS REPOSITORY A ⭐.
+## IF YOU LIKE USTHIS REPOSITORY A ⭐.
 #### Join the Gitter discussion room  <br>
 https://gitter.im/bvphec/Lobby